 Address: Auchindrain, Furnace, Inveraray, Argyll

-9 The Rob Roy Story
+10. The Rob Roy Visitor Centre

-Located in the picturesque town of Callander - gateway to the Trossachs, the Rob Roy Visitor Centre is dedicated to portraying the life and times of one of Scotland's most contentious sons.
+Located in the picturesque town of Callander, the gateway to The Trossachs, the Rob Roy Visitor Centre is dedicated to portraying the life and times of one of Scotland's most contentious sons.
 While most in Scotland regard Rob Roy as a heroic clan leader, he was also widely known as a cattle thief and blackmailer.

 Location: Ancaster Square, Callander

 Where to Stay near Loch Lomond for Sightseeing

 We recommend these charming hotels with easy access to Loch Lomond & The Trossachs National Park and other top attractions in the area: